yiyou101/Attention-DeepLab-V3plus/README.md

 For an explanation of the concepts, ideas and evaluation, see publication below.
 Please use the following citation when using the code for a publication:

-Chu, X., Yao, X., Duan, H., Chen, C., Li, J., and Pang, W.: Glacier extraction based on high spatial resolution remote sensing images using a deep learning approach with attention mechanism, The Cryosphere. https://doi.org/10.5194/tc-2022-61, 2022.
+Chu, X., Yao, X., Duan, H., Chen, C., Li, J., and Pang, W.: Glacier extraction based on high-spatial-resolution remote-sensing images using a deep-learning approach with attention mechanism, The Cryosphere, 16, 4273–4289, https://doi.org/10.5194/tc-16-4273-2022, 2022.

 More documentation is provided in the form of docstrings throughout the code.